Former Team Ark Headquarters, four years ago.

 He had thought that he would never return.

-The building was enormous, meant to house training rooms and living spaces for a dozen people.
+The building was enormous, meant to house training rooms and living spaces for two dozen people.
 The lobby looked like any office building or apartment complex in Eon City, but the entryway to the main living area was exactly as he had left it.

 Derek stopped in his tracks.
 No, he wasn’t imagining it: there were definitely sounds coming from the sparring room.
 Hardly daring to hope, he ran in that direction as he allowed his feet to take him down the stairs and through the familiar hallways.
 Could Striker really be back?
-He’d disappeared without a trace five years before; surely he would have found his old teammates if he was still alive…
+He’d disappeared without a trace three years before; surely he would have found his old teammates if he was still alive…

 Derek came to a halt outside the training room.
 His shoulders slumped slightly when he realized that it wasn’t Striker in front of him, but he straightened again when he realized that he had never seen the intruder before.